 The Bachelor of Music with a major in music education is a 132-hour degree program designed to enable students to develop the range of knowledge, skills, and competencies expected of those holding a professional baccalaureate degree in music education.

-It leads to the Bachelor of Music with a major in music education degree and NT-4 Certification for grades P-12.
+This degree leads to NT-4 Certification for grades P-12.
+Students must be admitted to the Teacher Education program in the College of Education prior to enrolling in professional sequence courses: MUSC 3650, MUE 3600, MUE 4600, MUE 4610.
 Advising of students pursuing this program is done in the Department of Music by departmental faculty.
-However, admission to the Education program and arrangements for Preservice Field Experience and Student Teaching are made through the Office of the Dean of the College of Education.
-Students must meet all requirements established by the College of Education and the College of the Arts as published in this Catalog.
+However, admission to the Teacher Education program and arrangements for Preservice Field Experience and Student Teaching are made through the Office of the Dean of the College of Education.
+Students must meet all requirements established by the College of Education and the College of the Arts as published in this catalog.
 These include passage of the Music Education barrier and admission to the Teacher Education Program of the College of Education.

-- 1. Acquire foundational perspectives in educational philosophy, psychology, sociology, and history. - 2.
+- Acquire foundational perspectives in educational philosophy, psychology, sociology, and history. - 2.
 Develop skills in and functional knowledge of conducting, rehearsing, and wind, string, fretted and percussion instruments and/or voice performance. - Develop the ability to apply analytical and historical knowledge to curriculum development, lesson planning, and daily classroom and performance activities. - 4.
 Develop skills in assessment and evaluation strategies. - 5.
 Acquire the ability to teach music at various levels to different age groups and in a variety of classroom and ensemble settings.